2011 Norway attacks: Cancelled national memorial at Sørbråten

 Swedish psychiatrist Per-Olof Michel said "I have been thinking why the government was in such a hurry.
 In Sweden one will be unveiling the Tsunami Monument next year – 13 years after the fact.
-Regarding something that affects so many people, one should let time pass and go thru things again".
+Regarding something that affects so many people, one should let time pass and go through things again".

 Bodil Cappelen said in a Klassekampen article that "Centuries will pass ...
 Oh, yes.
 Here they have cut off a point—from the mountain mama.
 A landscape was not that much worth—then".

 Regarding "Memory Wound" possibly being plagiarism of one of 300 candidate proposals for the pre-qualification in the contest for monument design, art historian Tommy Sørbø said that "My first impression was that this is closest [to] plagiarism"; "But when the idea is so similar, I think one should examine the case further"; [the final written work for the master's degree,] masteroppgaven, of architect students Kristin Ulrikke Rønnestad og Hildegunn Slotnæs had already been published on NTNU's website, and had been exhibited in Trondheim, and had been mailed to around 200 persons and offices.

 So far the case has led to: government agency KORO informing Dahlberg and the Department of Culture of potential allegations of plagiarism; Dahlberg denied any knowledge of masteroppgaven; student Rønnestad met with the director of KORO in April 2014.
 The lawyer (from the architects' trade union) that accompanied Rønnestad there, said that KORO showed "a quite condescending attitude towards her".
 Other views regarding the case includes the view of Arve Rød, art critic of Dagbladet, saying about the sketches "The likeness is peculiar, and impossible to overlook.
 It is difficult not to conclude that these are two completely alike ideas, but I can not from that claim that Dahlberg has plagiarized the work of the two students"; he thinks that it is quite remarkable that [two] ideas, so alike, were found in the same contest and situation, in the same place and at the same time.

 In November 2016 news broke that case work regarding the request for permission to build the monument at Sørbråten, had been arrested in September; Hole municipality's justification, cited in part the upcoming court case.
 In June 2017 the government cancelled the project.